About the course

 You will be required to supply supporting documents with your application.
 The How to apply section of this page provides details of the supporting documents that are required as part of your application for this course and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 References outlining academic potential and suitability to study for the intended course will be secured before discussion with the applicant takes place.
-An interview will normally be arranged for all of those who appear to fulfil the basic requirements for entry to the course.
+An interview will normally be arranged for all of those who meet the criteria for shortlisting.

 Interviews will be arranged after the course entry deadlines have been passed.
 Interviews will be conducted by either telephone, face-to-face or video link with a minimum of two interviewers.